 Thank you for visiting, you are very welcome here, please plump up the cushions and make yourselves at home.How amazing that Alaska can talk to Australia via Devon about a good book and dovegreyreader thrives on comments so please join in, everyone who comments is very friendly and welcoming.
 This always serves as a salutary reminder to myself, sitting here in splendid rural isolation in Devon, of the scope and reach of a litblog.
 Worldwide conversations about good books are facilitated in comments which in turn become the oxygen of any blog.
-It was initiating that conversation that interested me most when I decided to set up dovegreyreader over five years ago.
+It was initiating that conversation that interested me most when I decided to set up dovegreyreader over eight years ago.

 Sharing a love of good books is the plan, and I only write about books I’ve loved, books that have touched me, engaged me emotionally and captured my imagination.

 I harbour no pretensions about being a book reviewer, let alone a literary critic, this is about sharing a subjective passion for reading with like-minded people.
 A lifetime's love of books and reading, a career in community nursing and a late onset degree in English Literature all underpin much of what I write, but this is all done for the love of it, unpaid and for pleasure.